 Nili Gilbert, CFA, CAIA is Co-Founder and Portfolio Manager of Matarin Capital, with responsibility for hedge fund and long-only equity strategies.
 Matarin has been recognized as a performance leader and as a thought leader, with its research cited in such publications as The Wall Street Journal and Barron’s.
 Nili regularly appears on CNBC and Bloomberg television to share insights, as well.

 She holds an AB from Harvard University, graduating magna cum laude in a special concentration in Economics and Social Studies, and received her MBA in Finance and Economics from Columbia Business School, where she was a Toigo Fellow.

-Nili chairs the Finance and Investment Committees of the Board of Directors of the Synergos Institute, and sits on the Investment Committee of the David Rockefeller Fund.
-She has been honored as a World Economic Forum Young Global Leader, as Entrepreneur of the Year by the National Association of Securities Professionals, by 100 Women in Hedge Funds as a Chartered Alternative Investment Analyst Scholar, and with the Toigo Foundation’s Bridge to Business award.
+Nili chairs the Investment Committees of the Board of Directors of both the Synergos Institute and the David Rockefeller Fund.
+She has been honored as a World Economic Forum Young Global Leader, as Entrepreneur of the Year by the National Association of Securities Professionals, by Bloomberg as one of the 20 “Ones to Watch” for 2019, by 100 Women in Hedge Funds as a Chartered Alternative Investment Analyst Scholar, and with the Toigo Foundation’s Bridge to Business award.
 She is also a life member of the Council on Foreign Relations and a member of the Economic Club of New York.

 Prior to founding Matarin, Nili was Senior Director and Senior Research Analyst at Invesco, working in both New York City and Frankfurt, Germany.
 Prior to graduate school, Nili began her career as an Institutional Development Associate at Synergos.
 Nili’s early experiences working in fundraising at Synergos led her to find her passion in translating between the “values-based” conversations of social change and the “value-based” conversations of capital allocation.